 The Saadian Tombs feature 66 princes and many other prominent figures that everyone desires to see.
 The Saadian Tombs host over 100 wives and chancellors, who rest closer to the mausoleum of Sultan, depending on their status.
-Amongst these are the graves of many trusted Jewish advisers, all who received much respect from Sultan.
+Amongst these are the graves of many trusted Jewish advisers, all of who received much respect from the Sultan.

-The existence of the Saadian Tombs
+The existence of the monument

 The existence of the Saadian Tombs was under question after the end of the Saadian rule.
 The fear of doubt about their survival became even more apparent within two decades after the end of this ruling power.
 This change occurred when Moulay Ismail Ibn Sharif became the next head of the Moroccan Alaouite dynasty between the years 1672 and 1727.